islab-sophia/odigen-mlpmixer/README.md

 To evaluate the trained generator model, follow these steps:

-1. Download model weight and calcurated statistics of sun360 from this link "Write link here".
+1. Download model weight and calcurated statistics of sun360 from this link : [Google Drive](https://drive.google.com/file/d/1EzKRZWzVYIdXxDWXWv_-d49MXtdX3-A8/view?usp=drive_link
+).
 2. Copy the trained generator to the eval/generators directory and rename it to "test.pth".
 3. Run the following command from the root directory: